Mar 29, 2010

 Let’s consider how people who are interested in Google Analytics might get trained and certified.
 In order to get certified in Google Analytics, you need to take an exam ($50 online at Google).
 Obviously, you need to know a thing or two about Google Analytics prior to taking the exam!

 Now, how do you get to know about Google Analytics?
 Well, you can either take the training for free (at the Google Conversion University, using the online videos, resources and other materials available).
-Or, you could attend a 2 Day Google Authorised Seminars for Success course (there is one in Dublin in April).
+Or, you could attend a 2 Day Google Authorised Seminars for Success course.
 The former is free and the latter is not – the price is determined by Google – and is run by the Digital Marketing Institute in Ireland.

 So, why would anybody in their right mind elect to pay to attend a course that they could sit through online?